vitalik/django-ninja/docs/docs/guides/response/pagination.md

 There is often a case when you need to add pagination to all views that returns querysets or list

-You can use a builtin router class (`RouterPaginated`) that automatically injects pagination to all operations that defined `response=List[SomeSchema]`:
+You can use a builtin router class (`RouterPaginated`) that automatically injects pagination to all operations that defined `response=list[SomeSchema]`:

 ```python hl_lines="1 3 6 10"
 from ninja.pagination import RouterPaginated